Director of Regulatory Policy

 Eric Hanushek is the Paul and Jean Hanna Senior Fellow and a member of the Koret Task Force on K–12 Education at Stanford University.
 A leader in the development of the economic analysis of educational issues, his research spans the impact on achievement of teacher quality, high-stakes accountability, and class-size reduction.
 He pioneered measuring teacher quality on the basis of student achievement, the foundation for current research into the value-added evaluations of teachers and schools.
 His work on school efficiency is central to debates about school finance adequacy and equity; his analyses of the economic impact of school outcomes motivate both national and international educational policy design.

 Dr. Thomas A. Hemphill, an associate professor of strategy, innovation and public policy in the School of Management, University of Michigan-Flint, received his Ph.D. in Business Administration with a primary field in Strategic Management and Public Policy and Secondary Field in Technology and Innovation Policy from The George Washington University.
 Dr. Hemphill teaches in the areas of business and society, innovation management, strategic management, and international business.

 Rachel Hoff is Director of Defense Analysis at the American Action Forum.

 Christopher Holt previously served as the Legislative Assistant for health care policy to Sen. Scott Brown (R-MA).

-Douglas Holtz-Eakin has a distinguished record as an academic, policy adviser, and strategist.
-Currently he is the President of the American Action Forum and recently was a Commissioner on the Congressionally-chartered Financial Crisis Inquiry Commission.
-Since 2001, he has served in a variety of important policy positions.
+Doug Holtz-Eakin has a distinguished record as an academic, policy adviser, and strategist.
+Currently he is the President of the American Action Forum.

 Health Care Data Analyst